gwinndr/YOLOv4-Pytorch/README.md

 As a note though, on my list for the far future, I'd like to do a C++ libtorch inferencer at some point.
 I'd be curious to see the speed.

 ## Contributing
 Yeah, so let me know what you're fixing and why.
-Follow the style that's throughout and make sure you list yourself as a contributing offer in the corresponding function header.
+Follow the style that's throughout and make sure you list yourself as a contributing author in the corresponding function header.
 I'd prefer that you have an issue corresponding to your contribution as well.

 If you have a DGX or similarly ridiculously expensive piece of supercomputer, please give me benchmarks!